trueos/pcbsd/docs/desktops.rst

 LXDE
 ====

-`LXDE <http://lxde.org/>`_ is the Lightweight X11 Desktop Environment.
-It is an excellent choice for older hardware or for users who want a complete desktop environment without all of the overhead required by KDE or GNOME.
+The `Lightweight X11 Desktop Environment <http://lxde.org/>`_ is an excellent choice for older hardware or for users who want a complete desktop environment without all of the overhead required by KDE or GNOME.
 Since it is XDG-compliant, the PC-BSD® :ref:`Control Panel`, :ref:`AppCafe®`, and
 :ref:`Life Preserver` are available on the desktop and integrated into LXDE's menus.